 our faculty colleagues and community members have access to the knowledge and pedagogical practices that will support their own and their students’ development as writers.

-The Writing Program is committed to creating inclusive classrooms in which students and faculty are challenged to encounter differences (of background, of experience, of perspective, or of intellectual commitments) and to listen rhetorically and respond creatively, compassionately and thoroughly.
+The Writing Program is committed to creating inclusive classrooms in which students and faculty are challenged to encounter differences (of background, of experience, of perspective, and/or of intellectual commitments), to listen rhetorically, and to respond creatively, compassionately, and thoroughly.
 In our classrooms, we create “brave” spaces where people are respected and complex topics and concepts are addressed through critical thinking, ethical deliberation, and deep reflection.